Library Administration & Board of Trustees

 Meeting agendas are generally available a couple of days prior to the meeting and will be posted.
 Copies of the agenda will also be available at the meeting.

-The Special Meeting of the Library Board of Trustees scheduled for June 20th, 2:00pm at the East Central Community Center has been cancelled.
+The Special Meeting of the Library Board of Trustees is scheduled for June 30th, 2:00pm at the Downtown Public Library.

 Meeting minutes are available here.
 Please note that minutes are not approved until the following board meeting and are not posted until approved.
 For minutes prior to 2013, contact the Library’s business office at 444-5416.